SureshPriyankara9902/Dog-Breed-Pridiction/README.md

-# Dog Breed Detection App
+# Dog Breed prediction

 ## Introduction

-The Dog Breed Detection App is a simple Streamlit application that uses a pre-trained machine learning model to predict the breed of a dog based on an uploaded image.
-Whether you're a dog enthusiast or just curious about your dog's breed, this app can provide you with an answer.
+The Dog Breed predection App is a simple Streamlit application that uses a pre-trained machine learning model to predict the breed of a dog based on an uploaded image.
+Whether you're a dog enthusiast or just curious about your dog's breed,Model accuracy,visualization,feedback,image gallary this app can provide you with an answer.

 ## Features